Analog-to-digital converter: Flash ADC

 The circuit has the advantage of high speed as the conversion takes place simultaneously rather than sequentially.
 Typical conversion time is 100 ns or less.
 Conversion time is limited only by the speed of the comparator and of the priority encoder.
-This type of ADC has the disadvantage that the number of comparators required almost doubles for each added bit.
-Also, the larger the value of n, the more complex is the priority encoder.
+This type of ADC has the disadvantage that for each additional output bit, the number of comparators required almost doubles and priority encoder becomes more complex.